deepomicslab/LocalHGT/README.md

 ```
 samtools faidx ref_database.fasta
 ```
-Also, at the first running, `LocalHGT` will index the database automatically, and it will take several hours.
+Also, at the first run, `LocalHGT` will index the database automatically, which will take several hours.

 Note:
 - reference index file size is approx (reference size) * 4 * (number of denoted hash functions), make sure the disk has enough space.